Livermore Trails Day set for June 10

-The third annual Livermore Trails Day in Livermore will be held on June 10, at the Riverfront Park Pavilion Trailhead.
+The third annual Livermore Trails Day in Livermore will be held Saturday, June 10 at the Riverfront Park Pavilion Trailhead.

-“Livermore Trails day is an event to bring the community together, and people from around the region to enjoy our trails and spotlight the trails we do have and hopefully not just for one event, but for them to come regularly and enjoy our river trails and our biking trails,” Ralph Thacker, the event coordinator, said.
+“Livermore Trails Day is an event to bring the community together, and people from around the region, to enjoy our trails and spotlight the trails we do have, and hopefully not just for one event, but for them to come regularly and enjoy our river trails and our biking trails,” said Ralph Thacker, event coordinator.

-The event will feature a eight-mile paddle adventure on the Rough River, or a self-launch on the Green River, with a free shuttle service being provided.
-There will be guided county cycling tours, with 17 mile, 30 mile, or 43 mile options.
+The event will feature an eight-mile paddle adventure on the Rough River, or a self-launch on the Green River, with free shuttle service provided.
+There will be guided county cycling tours, with 17-mile, 30-mile and 43-mile options.
 There will also be hiking opportunities, with a four-mile route through the city that will leave the pavilion at 9 a.m., in addition to the river walk and nature trail.

 “[They’re] exceptional musicians,” Thacker said.
 “They’re gonna be so, so good, and I hope everyone can come out to hear them.”

+“It’s just encouraging people to get out of the house and use your body physically toward a better level of fitness and, really, getting people together that are like minded, linking people, networking people that are bikers and paddlers, it’s beyond that one-day event.”

-Anyone is welcome to come, regardless of age or experience with hiking, biking, or paddling.
+Anyone is welcome, regardless of age or experience with hiking, biking or paddling.

 “There should be something for everyone,” Thacker said. “ It’s for every age that is able to get on the trail with us, for sure.”

-Registration for the event will be from 7 to 8 a.m., with walking the trails starting as early as 7:30 a.m.
+Registration for the event will be from 7 to 8 a.m., with trail walks starting at 7:30 a.m.

-“We’re just trying to build upon what we’ve done in the past, and encourage people to enjoy our Kentucky trail town, and be aware of what we have to offer,” Thacker said.
+“We’re just trying to build upon what we’ve done in the past — encourage people to enjoy our Kentucky trail town and be aware of what we have to offer,” Thacker said.

 (0) comments